 The ability to use conditions is what makes computers tick; they make your software smart and allow it to change its behavior based on external input.
 We’ve used

 False.
-These expressions often include a so-called boolean operator.
+These expressions often include a so-called operator.

-Let’s look at these boolean operators in the REPL:
+Let’s look at comparison operators first.
+You can play around with them in the REPL:

 >>> 2 > 1 True >>> 2 < 1 False >>> 2 < 3 < 4 < 5 < 6 True >>> 2 < 3 > 2 True >>> 3 <= 3 True >>> 3 >= 2 True >>> 2 == 2 True >>> 4 != 5 True >>> 'a' == 'a' True >>> 'a' > 'b' False

-This is what all the boolean operators are called:
+This is what all the comparison operators are called:

 |>=||greater than or equal to|